Jonathan (1 Samuel): Death

 David and Jonathan, 1642, by the studio or a follower of Rembrandt.
 Jonathan is the figure in the turban.

 Jonathan died at the battle of Mount Gilboa along with his father and brothers (1 Samuel 31).
 His bones were buried first at Jabesh-gilead, (1 Samuel 31:13) but were later removed with those of his father and moved to Zelah.
 Jonathan was the father of Mephibosheth, to whom David showed special kindness for Jonathan's sake (2 Samuel 9).

 Cultural symbolism

 Jonathan has typically been portrayed as a "model of loyalty to truth and friendship", in the words of T. H. Jones.

-He is venerated as a saint by the Roman Catholic Church, with a feast day on 29 December.